Street view

 St. John’s Terminal

-Project Architect Rick Fox describes St. John’s Terminal as “re-knitting an ecosystem, from the insects to the birds.”
+Project Architect Rick Cook describes St. John’s Terminal as “re-knitting an ecosystem, from the insects to the birds.”
 The project has been called “a beacon of eco-friendly, team-centric innovation shaping the urban landscape."

 Second Nature Team